pspealman/mugio/README.md

 # mugio
  Inverted Repeat Junction identifier for use with ONT (MinION) sequencing.

- Mugio is intended to aid in the identification of potential inverted repeats in seqeuncing data from Oxford-Nanopore Technologies Nanopore sequencing platform (MinION, PromethION, GridION, etc.).
+ Mugio is intended to aid in the identification of potential inverted repeats in seqeuncing data from Oxford-Nanopore Technologies Nanopore seqeuncing platform (MinION, PromethION, GridION, etc.).

 #### Citation Placeholder